 Requirements:

 The applicant applying under this category need only include the RBN Number in the application.
-Unless:

-If the RBN cannot be confirmed online: If the applicant holds a copy of the registered business name certificate or a copy of all pages of the application form stamped by the Companies Registration Office, these documents can be faxed to us.
+If the applicant holds a copy of the registered business name certificate or a copy of all pages of the application form stamped by the Companies Registration Office, these documents can be faxed to us.

-The RBN has been recently applied for: Applications will be accepted if the applicant can provide us with a copy of their customer receipt from the Companies Registrations Office.
+Applications will be accepted if the applicant can provide us with a copy of their customer receipt from the Companies Registrations Office.
 Alternatively they can provide us with the receipt number issued to acknowledge your application for business name registration with the CRO (not a submission ID).

 The IEDR is aware that applicants within the 6 counties do not have to register business names and in such instances the Registry may accept a signed letter on headed paper from an bank manager, firm of chartered accountant(s), registered auditor(s), tax consultant(s), where the tax advisor identification number is displayed on the letterhead, or solicitor(s) confirming that the company is currently trading, or has serious intention and commitment to trade shortly, under the business name that is specified.
 The letter must state the name of the company and that they are trading, or intend to trade, under the business name in question.